craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 When I hit my bookmark for a new post, the new draft scenario:

 * Finds all records with “Opted In” set to true
-* Creates a draft in my gmail account for each one
+* Creates a draft in my G suite account for each one
 * Inserts each record’s unique unsubscribe link in the draft

 ![Drafts aplenty](/img/screen-shot-2020-09-14-at-9.25.37-am.png)